mrDevRussia/RunIT-CLI-Tool/docs/README.md

 convert page.html markdown  # Convert HTML to Markdown
 ```

+###  Version 1.3 Major update summary

+ What's New in Version 1.3.0 (August 5, 2025):

+-New Commands:

+  restart
+    Restart the RunIT tool quickly without closing and reopening
+    Provides a seamless way to refresh the application after updates
+    Maintains your current working directory

+  uninstall
+    Completely uninstall the RunIT tool from your system
+    Creates a cleanup script that removes all files and settings
+    Provides confirmation prompt to prevent accidental uninstallation

+  adm
+    Advanced Developer Mode - Access a specialized CLI interface in Powershell window
+    Analyze or manage any file within the tool's project folder
+    Requires the IDER package
+    Provides professional development environment with syntax highlighting

+  kill <file> / kill RunIT
+    Kill all processes for a specific file or stop all processes of the tool
+    Helps manage resource usage and terminate stuck processes
+    Requires the kill package

+-New Packages:

+  IDER
+    Integrated Development Environment for RunIT
+    Required to use the adm command
+    Features a cool interface that looks like an independent software
+    CLI terminal shape with text highlights
+    Supports advanced input features with auto-completion
+    Includes colorized output for better readability
+    Requires optional dependencies: colorama, prompt_toolkit

+  kill
+    Kill processes for a specific file or all RunIT processes
+    Usage: kill <file> or kill RunIT
+    Helps manage system resources by terminating unnecessary processes
+    Requires optional dependency: psutil

+-Improvements:

+  Dependency Management
+    Enhanced dependency installation system
+    Added Python version compatibility check (requires Python 3.8+)
+    Improved error handling for missing dependencies
+    Added verification for core Python dependencies
+    Better feedback during installation process

+  Package System
+    Improved package installation from GitHub
+    Enhanced package registry management
+    Better error handling for package operations
+    Updated package template documentation

+  Self-Test Functionality
+    Comprehensive system testing for core modules
+    Verification of utility modules
+    Directory structure validation
+    Sample files integrity check
+    Python execution verification

+-Bug Fixes:

+  Fixed issues with package installation system from GitHub
+  Improved error handling in deployment and hosting features
+  Enhanced stability when running multiple commands
+  Fixed process management to prevent orphaned processes

 ### 🔧 Utility Commands
 ```bash
 help [command]               # Show help (general or specific)